Ask us about our affordable payment options.

 A Knowledgeable Missouri Drug Possession Lawyer Is Your Best Bet

 With such a large hodgepodge of drug possession laws in Missouri, as well as differences in attitudes regarding drugs in different parts of the state, if you are ever facing drug possession charges in Missouri, you will likely be overwhelmed by what you may be up against.
-Hiring a St. Louis criminal defense attorney with a proven track record of getting the best outcomes for their clients is an important decision that can be the difference between you spending time behind bars and you being able to keep your freedom and put a troubling incident behind you.
+Hiring criminal defense attorney in St. Louis, MO with a proven track record of getting the best outcomes for their clients is an important decision that can be the difference between you spending time behind bars and you being able to keep your freedom and put a troubling incident behind you.

 Combs Law Group has an unparalleled track record of getting positive results for their St. Louis, MO drug possession clients.
 We are well-versed in Missouri‘s drug possession statutes, as well as how St. Louis-area prosecutors interpret said statutes.
 Our firm’s holistic approach to criminal defense means that we will prepare a proven, unique defense strategy for your case using the entirety of evidence surrounding your case, all while keeping the lines of communication between you and your attorney open at all times.
 Contact us today for a free document review, but before you do so take a look at what some of our previous clients have had to say about their experience working with the reputable St. Louis, Missouri criminal defense attorneys at Combs Law Group.